renewrr/JsonParser/readme.md

 ![](https://img.shields.io/github/stars/renewrr/JsonParser) ![](https://img.shields.io/github/forks/renewrr/JsonParser) ![](https://img.shields.io/github/tag/renewrr/JsonParser) ![](https://img.shields.io/github/release/renewrr/JsonParser) ![](https://img.shields.io/github/issues/renewrr/JsonParser)

 # What is this project?
-This project is a demonstation of a self written json parser for the 2021 Spring SM404 Compiler course, written entirely in HTML and JavaScript.
+This project is a demonstation of a self written JSON parser for the 2021 Spring SM404 Compiler course, written entirely in HTML and JavaScript.

+The [JSON syntax diagram](https://www.json.org/json-en.html) provides a clear view of how a parser should work.

 The visualization is done with the [jsonTreeViewer](https://github.com/summerstyle/jsonTreeViewer) library.